Louis IV, Holy Roman Emperor: Election as German King and conflict with Frederick the Fair

-The death of Holy Roman Emperor Henry VII in August 1313 necessitated the election of a successor.
-Henry's son John, King of Bohemia since 1310, was considered by many prince-electors to be too young, and by others to be already too powerful.
-One alternative was Frederick the Fair, the son of Henry's predecessor, Albert I, of the House of Habsburg.
-In reaction, the pro-Luxembourg party among the prince electors settled on Louis as its candidate to prevent Frederick's election.
+The death of Holy Roman Emperor Henry VII in August 1313 led to a 14-month long election period between the seven prince-Electors.
+Henry's son John, King of Bohemia since 1310, was initially supported by the Bohemians alongside their allies Archbishop Peter of Aspelt of Mainz and Archbishop Baldwin of Luxembourg of Trier.
+Philip IV of France, who had already had relatives on the thrones of Hungary and Naples, wanted to ensure the election of his son Philip as Holy Roman Emperor after failing the previous election.
+With Philip being entirely unsupported by the Imperial princes yet again, John's position was initially strong.

+However, believing John of Bohemia to be too young and the Luxembourg dynasty too powerful, the Habsburgs pushed forth with the only realistic resistance to the pro-Luxembourg faction.
+As the son of Emperor Henry's predecessor, Albert I, Frederick the Fair began gathering support for his cause.
+This intimidated the pro-Luxembourg faction, causing the Archbishops of Mainz and Trier to convince John to step down and settle on Louis as a compromise candidate for Emperor in order to prevent their Habsburg rivals from attaining the Imperial throne.

 On 19 October 1314, Archbishop Henry II of Cologne chaired an assembly of four electors at Sachsenhausen, south of Frankfurt.
 Participants were Louis' brother, Rudolph I of the Palatinate, who objected to the election of his younger brother, Duke Rudolph I of Saxe-Wittenberg, and Henry of Carinthia, whom the Luxembourgs had deposed as King of Bohemia.
 These four electors chose Frederick as King.

 The Luxembourg party did not accept this election and the next day a second election was held.
 Upon the instigation of Peter of Aspelt, Archbishop of Mainz, five different electors convened at Frankfurt and elected Louis as King.
 These electors were Archbishop Peter himself, Archbishop Baldwin of Trier and King John of Bohemia – both of the House of Luxembourg – Margrave Waldemar of Brandenburg and Duke John II of Saxe-Lauenburg, who contested Rudolph of Wittenberg's claim to the electoral vote.